ceneezer/Tet-craft/README.md

 V1.0 was a working prototype, V2.0 Was a solid foundation, V2.1 Optimized it, allowing for over 5K tets on an old machine.
 (16G no video card 6 core - min requirements probably a 386 or so? maybe even a 286 if you can replace python or transcribe to BASIC/Assembly - ahhh, the good old days :D)

-You can Chat remotely with friends through unlimited, unrestricted (unsecured) WAN connectivity and grow your universe from three basic facts into infinite complexity (only restricted by hardware - time, memory and storage for saves).
+You can Chat remotely with friends through unlimited, unrestricted (and unsecured) WAN connectivity and grow your universe from three basic facts into infinite complexity (only restricted by hardware - time, memory and storage for saves).

 The environment is a 4 or Tetra-Sphere, which maps a Klien bottles topology, in which top and bottom link through left and right to create the illusion of a circle.
 Behind you is you, in the past, blue-shifted or red-shifted as you scale time - infinitly ahead is a singularity, growing and shrinnking likewise.